isinnur/nextjs-ticketing-app/README.md

 # Ticketing App
-Ticketin App is a versatile ticketing application built on Next.js and Tailwind CSS.
+Ticketing App is a versatile ticketing application built on Next.js and Tailwind CSS.
 It allows users to efficiently manage tasks, issues, or inquiries through a structured ticketing system.
 ## Features
 - **Usage of Next.js and Tailwind CSS**
 - **Introduction to the new app router.**